syncthing/docs/advanced/device-allowednetworks.rst

 ``allowedNetworks`` is an advanced device setting that affects connection handling.
-The default is for this setting to be empty, indicating that there are no restrictions on the allowed networks for a device.
+The default is for this setting to be empty, indicating that there are no restrictions on the allowed network addresses for remote devices.

-By setting this to a comma separated list of networks, connections to the given device will be limited to those networks.
-The networks refer to the address range of *remote* devices, not the network that the local device is presently on.
+By setting this to a network, or a comma separated list of networks, connections to the local device will be limited to those remote devices with an address in any of the specified networks.
+The networks refer to address ranges of *remote* devices, not the network that the local device is presently on.

 Given a value of ``192.168.0.0/16, 172.16.0.0/12, 2001:db8::/32`` Syncthing will:

- - Allow connections from devices from addresses in the specified networks.
+ - Allow connections from a device with an address in any of the specified networks.

- - Reject connections from devices from addresses outside the specified networks.
+ - Reject connections from a device with an address outside all of the specified networks.

  - Attempt connections to addresses in the specified networks (manually